AnswerDotAI/gpu.cpp/README.md

 └──────────────────────────────┘
 ```

-The first time you build and run this, it will download the WebGPU backend
+The first time you build and run the project, it will download the WebGPU
-implementation (Dawn by default) and build it which may take a few minutes.
-The
+backend implementation (Dawn by default) and build it which may take a few
-gpu.cpp library itself is small so after building the Dawn backend the first
+minutes.
+The gpu.cpp library itself is small so after building the Dawn backend
-time, subsequent builds of the library should take seconds on most personal
+the first time, subsequent builds of the library should take seconds on most
-computing devices.
+personal computing devices.

 You can build the library itself which builds a shared library that you can
 link against for your own projects.
 This builds a library that can be used in